Skip to main content

 The Forest Biology Research Cooperative (FBRC) is an integrated program dedicated to optimizing the productivity, health, and sustainability of intensively-managed Southern pine forest ecosystems.

-Founded in 1996 (and part of the University of Florida's School of Forest Resources and Conservation), FBRC works with its members to develop and synthesize research into advanced forest management systems for the 21st century.
+Founded in 1996 (and part of the University of Florida's School of Forest, Fisheries, and Geomatics Sciences), FBRC works with its members to develop and synthesize research into advanced forest management systems for the 21st century.

 Specifically, the FBRC's mission and primary focus is on the use of integrated, applied, and intensively-studied field experiments designed to understand interactions and dynamics of genetics, pest management, silviculture, ecophysiology, nutrition, and soils.
 Supportive laboratory and greenhouse studies - along with existing field studies - are also used to achieve the mission.